databendlabs/databend/website/datafuse/docs/development/tracing.md

 ---
 id: development-tracing
-title: Tracing in Datafuse
+title: Tracing in Databend
 ---

-## Tracing In Datafuse
+## Tracing In Databend

-Datafuse using Rust's tracing ecosystem [tokio-tracing](https://github.com/tokio-rs/tracing) to do log and profile.
+Databend using Rust's tracing ecosystem [tokio-tracing](https://github.com/tokio-rs/tracing) to do log and profile.

-Datafuse default log level is `INFO`.
+Databend default log level is `INFO`.

 ## Enable Tracing